 How to Grow Golden Acre Cabbage

-Reaching maturity in about 60-65 days, Golden Acre cabbages are often among the first cabbages to be harvested from the garden in the spring.
-At peak harvest time, early Golden Acre cabbage plants produce heads that range from 3-5 lbs.
-(1.4-2.3 kg.).
+Reaching maturity in about 60 to 65 days, Golden Acre cabbages are often among the first cabbages to be harvested from the garden in the spring.
+At peak harvest time, early Golden Acre cabbage plants produce heads that range from 3 to 5 pounds (1-2 kg.).

 These smooth cabbage heads are exceptionally firm, and a good choice for growth in smaller garden spaces.
 The crisp, crunchy texture of Golden Acre cabbage variety makes it a fantastic choice for use in slaw and stir fry recipes.

 Early Golden Acre cabbages will also require rich soil.
 A combination of high quality finished compost and nitrogen rich soil amendments are usually recommended for those wishing to form large cabbage heads.

 When it comes to Golden Acre cabbage, growing healthy transplants for the garden is key.
 Like other cultivars, the Golden Acre cabbage variety will need to be started and moved into the garden at the correct time.

 To start the cabbage seeds, sow into seed starting trays in early spring or late summer depending upon the preferred harvest window.
 Spring cabbages will require enough time to mature before the heat of summer has arrived.
 Later plantings of cabbage may be made for harvest in the fall garden, however, it is likely that growers may struggle with insect pressure.

 While it is possible to direct sow cabbage seeds, special care will need to be taken in order to protect delicate plant starts.